Interviewsand Articles

 "I've never seen a stove like that."

 "Oh, that was a top of the line O'Keefe and Merit.
 I cut it in half and rearranged it."
 And he had.
-Now new and improved, it was perfectly suited to the kitchen space.
+It was new and improved.
+And perfectly suited to the kitchen space.

 More about the artist's decades of martial arts practice and his other travels off the beaten track will have to wait for another time.
 The same goes for his life in the Philippines where he still owns a home he built there, plus the story of his little island coffee shop and bookstore business there.